 Health Sciences students who think they might be infected or think they have been exposed to a blood-borne disease should be tested for any or all blood-borne pathogens.

 Students who are seropositive for Hepatitis B, C, HIV and/or any other blood-borne pathogens have an obligation to notify the Dean or Director of the school as soon as they know their serologic status.
-These students will be referred to the "Service d’évaluation du risque de transmission d’infections hématogènes", a provincial service responsible for all infected workers, including medical students.
+These students will be referred to the "Service d’évaluation du risque de transmission d’infections hématogènes", a provincial service responsible for all infected workers, including dental and medical students.
 This service will make recommendations to the students and Faculty based on current scientific knowledge and relevant guidelines and practices.
 Students must follow the recommendations of the Service.
 The Service may recommend restricting the practice of these students.
 Students who carry blood-borne pathogens may not be permitted to perform procedures involving needles, scalpels or other sharp objects as this may pose a risk to patients and co-workers.
 This means that they may not be able to complete their clinical requirements and may be required to withdraw.

 Applicants who know they are carrying blood-borne pathogens should carefully consider their intention to become healthcare workers and govern themselves accordingly.